 Introduction

-Gallstone ileus is a rare complication of cholelithiasis and is 1 of the rarest forms of all mechanical bowel obstructions.
-It is, however, a more common cause of non-strangulating mechanical small bowel obstruction, accounting for 1% to 4% of all patients and up to 25% of the elderly.
+Gallstone ileus is a rare complication of cholelithiasis and is one of the rarest forms of all mechanical bowel obstructions; however, it is a common cause of non-strangulating mechanical small bowel obstruction, accounting for 1% to 4% of all patients and up to 25% of older adults.
 The diagnosis is often delayed since symptoms may be intermittent, and investigations may fail to identify the cause of the obstruction.
 As a result, gallstone ileus continues to be associated with relatively high rates of morbidity and mortality.[1][2][3]
+The condition is managed with surgery, but the selected procedure depends on the presentation.
+Many of these patients have other comorbidities like cardiac and lung disease, which also need to be considered; in some cases, bowel resection may be required.

 Etiology